 Unprofessional microblading can disfigure the face and, in the worst case, scar the eyebrow area, which can cause it to stop growing.

 The secret weapon: eyebrow transplantation

-Home remedies, eyebrow serums, make-up and microblading may be a temporary solution for some, but those who want a permanent solution to natural brows with little maintenance are best served by an eyebrow transplant (gain a natural look).
+Home remedies, eyebrow serums, make-up and microblading may be a temporary solution for some, but those who want a permanent solution to natural brows with little maintenance are best served by an eyebrow transplant.

 How an eyebrow transplant works at HAIR & SKIN:

 An eyebrow transplant is closely related to a classic hair transplant.
-A doctor specialising in eyebrow transplants removes hair follicles from the back of the head (donor area) and transplants them back immediately after removal, one by one, in the desired eyebrow growth direction.
+A doctor specialising in eyebrow transplants removes hair follicles from the donor area at the back of the head and transplants them back immediately after removal, one by one, in the desired eyebrow growth direction.
 This results in naturally curved eyebrows that perfectly frame your face.